gnodipac886/MatebookXPro-hackintosh/README.md

 Clone the repository via terminal or download it and swap the CLOVER folder downloaded for the one in your EFI directory.

 ***Note if you have the i5 version, or any other configurations of the laptop sold exclusively in China***, you should:
 - delete the DSDT.aml file in /Volumes/EFI/EFI/CLOVER/ACPI/patched and generate your own via pressing f4 at the clover bootscreen.
 - For i5 models: you have to make a custom CPUFriendProvider for Power Management by following [this](https://github.com/PMheart/CPUFriend/blob/master/Instructions.md) guide:

 ### DSDT fixes
-Add the following code to your DSDT.aml to fix brightness keys.
+Add the VoodooI2C patches (One for the SKL+ one for Windows 10 Patch) Add the following code to your DSDT.aml to fix brightness keys.
 ```
 into method label _Q0A replace_content